pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 3: Fork mybinder.org repo

 If we determine an upgrade for the repo is necessary, we need to fork the mybinder.org [repository](https://github.com/jupyterhub/mybinder.org-deploy), make the change, commit, push, and make a PR.
-Fortunately, the GitHub API has all the functionality we need for all of this.
+Fortunately, the GitHub API has all the functionality we need!
 Let's just make a fork first.

-You'll need an access [token for GitHub](https://docs.cachethq.io/docs/github-oauth-token) for your account, since you'll be forking the repo to your account.
+If you have permissions to a bunch of repos and organizations on GitHub, you may want to [create a new account or organization](https://help.github.com/en/articles/signing-up-for-a-new-github-account) so that you don't accidentally start automating git commands through an account that has write access to so much, especially while developing and testing the bot.
+I created the [henchbot](https://github.com/henchbot) account for this.

+Once you know which account you want to be making the PRs with, you'll need to [create a personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) from within that account.
 I've set this as an environment variable so it isn't hard-coded in the script.

 ```python
 import os